 Follow in the footsteps of Robert the Bruce in our memorial park and see the spot where he raised his royal standard.

 Prepare for battle at our multi-award-winning visitor centre.
 Take your place on the battlefield and stand face-to-face with fearless medieval warriors.
 Witness two opposing kings – Robert the Bruce and Edward II – whose tactics in 1314 changed the path of Scotland’s history, forever.

 The new Battle of Bannockburn experience puts you at the heart of the action.
 With cutting-edge 3D technology, you can experience medieval combat like never before and discover more about this crucial event in Scottish history.

 Outside, the landscaping and parkland around the centre allow visitors to appreciate the battleground and restored commemorative monuments, including the iconic statue of Robert the Bruce, cast in shimmering bronze.

 Located near the historic city of Stirling and in the vicinity of the battleground, the visitor centre expertly harnesses 3D technology to bring this thrilling chapter of Scotland’s story to life.
 During the summer, we advise booking online in advance.

 Come and experience medieval combat like never before and discover more about this crucial event in Scottish history.

 At weekends and during holidays, there’s often a range of additional activities, such as archery and weapons handling.

 Enjoy the family friendly facilities, including our award-winning café and shop packed full of Battle of Bannockburn merchandise.

-The Battle of Bannockburn visitor centre is located on Glasgow Road, Whins Of Milton, Stirling, Stirlingshire, FK7 0LJ The centre is approximately 2 miles south of Stirling, and can be reached in a number of easy ways, detailed below:
+The Battle of Bannockburn visitor centre is located on Glasgow Road, Whins of Milton FK7 0LJ, approximately 2 miles south of Stirling.
+The centre can be reached in a number of easy ways: